 As disclosed to all clients that have client-directed brokerage, the non-directed accounts receive a higher trading priority than accounts that have client-directed brokerage.
-After trading priority is given to non-directed accounts, the Traders will implement rotational trading among all directed accounts.
-The Traders will implement rotational trading by following the rotational order (by day of the week), which Adviser calls its Directed Trading Matrix, that the Traders keep at their workstations.
-A certain day's rotation will apply to all trades of all securities in all directed accounts executed on that day of the week.
-By varying the trade order daily, this Directed Trading Matrix is meant to ensure equitable treatment of all directed accounts.
+After trading priority is given to non-directed accounts, the Traders will implement a rotational trading schedule (by day of the week) among all directed accounts.

 For most UMA Programs, Adviser does not consider itself to have a discretionary investment advisory relationship with the clients of the Program Sponsor or Overlay Manager.
 The Program Sponsor or Overlay Manager typically serves as the discretionary investment manager and is responsible for monitoring client accounts, executing transactions, and seeking best execution.
-In limited instances, Adviser retains responsibility for Section 13 filings for UMA Program clients.
-Adviser provides a model to the Program Sponsor or Overlay Manager, and, in turn, the Program Sponsor or Overlay Manager agrees to implement the model for client accounts, subject to any client-imposed restrictions.
+In limited instances, Adviser retains responsibility for Section 13(f) and (g) filings for UMA Program clients.
+Adviser provides a model to the Program Sponsor or Overlay Manager, and, in turn, the Program Sponsor or Overlay Manager agrees to implement the model for client accounts, subject to any clientimposed restrictions.
 The Program Sponsor or Overlay Manager is responsible for executing transactions and monitoring client accounts.
 Clients of the UMA Program should refer to their UMA Program documentation for additional information regarding transactions for their account.